mrvzlo/CharacterSheets/README.md

 # DnDSheet (rus)

 This tool uses VueJs 3 server for character sheet display.
-This is menat to be used with D&D player handbook 5 edition.
+This is meant to be used with D&D player handbook 5 edition.
 Player can fill fields according to guidelines.
 Lock and unlock changes, save and export the character.

 ## Project setup
 ```